Homology transfer products on free loop spaces: orientation reversal on spheres: Introduction

 \section{Introduction}

 In this article we investigate the topology of the free loop space $\Lambda M$ of a compact smooth manifold $M$.
-More precisely, we are interested in the homology of the quotient space $\Lambda M/G$ where $G$ is a finite discrete group acting on $\Lambda M$.\\ Our motivation is geometric in nature, namely, given a Riemannian metric $g$ on $M$, its closed geodesics are elements of the free loop space $\Lambda M$.
-Moreover, $\Lambda M$ possesses the structure of a smooth, infinite dimensional manifold and there is a smooth function $E_g:\Lambda M\rightarrow\R$, called the energy function associated to a metric $g$ on $M$, whose nonconstant critical points are exactly the closed geodesics of $g$.
+More precisely, we are interested in the homology of the quotient space $\Lambda M/G$ where $G$ is a finite discrete group acting on $\Lambda M$.

+Our motivation is geometric in nature, namely, given a Riemannian metric $g$ on $M$, its closed geodesics are elements of the free loop space $\Lambda M$.
+Moreover, $\Lambda M$ possesses the structure of a smooth, infinite dimensional manifold and there is a smooth function $E_g\colon\Lambda M\to\R$, called the energy function associated to a metric $g$ on $M$, whose nonconstant critical points are exactly the closed geodesics of $g$.
 Furthermore, there is a Riemannian metric $g_1$ on $\Lambda M$ such that the function $E_g$ satisfies the so-called Palais-Smale condition.
 This enables us to relate the topology of $\Lambda M$ to the critical points of $E_g$ via Lusternik-Schnirelmann or even Morse theory.
-If we want to find and count the closed geodesic of a metric $g$ it might thus make sense to study $H_*(\Lambda M)$. \\ There is a natural isometric action of $O(2)$ on $(\Lambda M,g_1)$ which leaves the energy $E_g$ invariant for any metric $g$.
+If we want to find and count the closed geodesic of a metric $g$ it might thus make sense to study $H_*(\Lambda M)$.

+There is a natural isometric action of $O(2)$ on $(\Lambda M,g_1)$ which leaves the energy $E_g$ invariant for any metric $g$.
 This action is induced by linear reparametrization of $S^1$.
 Hence, we do not lose information about closed geodesics if we look at the quotient spaces $\Lambda M/G$ for subgroups $G$ of $O(2)$.
 A action of special interest is that of $\Z_2\subset O(2)$ induced by the involution